IGMP snooping: IGMP querier

 In order for IGMP, and thus IGMP snooping, to function, a multicast router must exist on the network and generate IGMP queries.
-Without a querier IGMP membership reporting may be incomplete and the tables associating member ports and multicast groups are potentially incomplete and snooping will not work reliably.
+Without a querier, IGMP membership reporting may be incomplete, the tables associating member ports and multicast groups are potentially incomplete, and snooping will not work reliably.
 Some IGMP snooping implementations include full querier capability.

-IGMPv2 and IGMPv3 contain provision for selecting a querier when multiple are available.
+IGMPv2 and IGMPv3 contain provisions for selecting a querier when multiple are available.
 The querier with the lowest IP address is given the role.

 IGMP general queries from the querier must be unconditionally forwarded by all switches involved in IGMP snooping.

 Proxy reporting

 IGMP snooping with proxy reporting or report suppression actively filters IGMP packets in order to reduce load on the multicast router.
 Joins and leaves heading upstream to the router are filtered so that only the minimal quantity of information is sent.
 The switch is trying to ensure the router only has a single report for the group, regardless of how many active listeners there are.
 If there are two active listeners in a group and the first one leaves, then the switch determines that the router does not need this information since it does not affect the status of the group from the router's point of view.
-The next time there is a routine query from the router the switch will forward the reply from the remaining host.
+The next time there is a routine query from the router, the switch will forward the reply from the remaining host.
 In the presence of proxy reporting, the router will generally only know about the most recently joined member of the group.